Moving to Lima, Peru

 What is a typical expat home or apartment like in Lima?

 "Expat homes and apartments in Lima are typically modern and comfortable, with amenities such as air conditioning, cable television, and internet access.
 Many expat homes and apartments are located in the upscale neighborhoods of San Isidro and Miraflores, which offer a variety of restaurants, shops, and entertainment options.
 Expat homes and apartments in Lima often have access to private pools, gyms, and other recreational facilities.
-Additionally, many expat homes and apartments come with a full-time housekeeper and security guard," explained one expat living in Lima, Peru.
+Additionally, many expat homes and apartments come with a full-time housekeeper and security guard," commented one expat who made the move to Lima.

 What is the average cost of housing in Lima?